omarjmedina/Snowflake-Data-Cleaning/README.md

 ### `Task1:` Data Loading

-There several ways to load data into a `Snowflake` table, in this case we used SQL Insert Statements for this project.
+There are several ways to load data into a `Snowflake` table, in this case we used SQL Insert Statements for this project.

 ![image](https://github.com/user-attachments/assets/26e443b8-f857-454f-a903-a31ea2ea043e)